cristiano-acosta/jquery-inbound-form/README.md

 ### Modal Form

-For jQuery Inbound Form depends bootstrap,  include them both in end of your HTML code:
+For work on modal this depends a bootstrap modal javascript plugin, please,  include them both in end of your HTML code:

 ```html
 <script src="$pathto/bootstrap.min.js" type="text/javascript"></script>